cherezov/dlnap/README.md

 ## Requires
  * Nothing but python (whatever you like: python 2.7+ or python3)

-## Todo
+## TODO
 - [ ] Stop/Pause playback
 - [ ] Set next media
 - [ ] Integrate local http server to allow playback local files
-- [ ] Investigate if it possible to play images/video's on DLNA powered TV
+- [ ] Investigate if it possible to play images/video's on DLNA/UPnP powered TV

 ## Supported devices
  * Yamaha RX577